mmd-rehan/btc-calculator/readme.md

-# btc-calculator
+# btc-reward-calculator

-`btc-calculator` is a TypeScript-based utility that fetches Bitcoin network difficulty and estimates miner earnings based on hashrate.
+`btc-reward-calculator` is a TypeScript-based utility that fetches Bitcoin network difficulty, estimates miner earnings based on hashrate, and fetches Bitcoin prices in various currencies.
 It utilizes `@mempool/mempool.js` to retrieve blockchain data and calculate potential mining rewards.

 ## Features
 - Fetches Bitcoin network difficulty from the latest block.
 - Estimates daily mining rewards based on given hashrate.
 - Uses the last eight blocks to calculate an average reward estimate.
+- Fetches real-time Bitcoin prices in various currencies.

 ## Installation